owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 always work the first time.
 If you encounter issues using it, then try the following troubleshooting steps:

-1. Check the connection with smbclient_ on the commandline of the ownCloud server
+1. Check the connection with smbclient_ on the command line of the ownCloud server
 2. If you are connecting to `Distributed File Shares`_ (DFS), be aware that the shares are case-sensitive

 Take the example of attempting to connect to the share named `MyData` using